robertosiquara/robertosiquara/README.md

 ## 🔹 **About Me**
 - 💼 Background: **International Business Administration**
 - 🚀 Passionate about creating **scalable, high-performance applications**
-- 🎓 **Student at Infinit School** – constantly learning and evolving
+- 🎓 **Student at Infinity School** – constantly learning and evolving
 - 🌍 Enthusiastic about technology, innovation, and global business